JAForbes/pgmg/readme.md

 connection role (usually the `postgres` super user).

-If you are running `pgmg` with the `--dev` flag then a teardown hook will automatically be applied which destroys any objects created by that migration user.
+If you are running `pgmg` with the `--dev` flag then a teardown hook will automatically be applied which destroys any objects created by any dev migration users.

 > You can disable this feature via `export const managedUsers = false`.